lilicoding/CDA/README.md

-# CDA
-Characterising Deprecated Android APIs
+# CDA: Characterising Deprecated Android APIs

 Because of functionality evolution, or security and performance-related changes, some APIs eventually become unnecessary in a software system and thus need to be cleaned to ensure proper maintainability.
 Those APIs are typically marked first as deprecated APIs and, as recommended, follow through a deprecated-replace-remove cycle, giving an opportunity to client application developers to smoothly adapt their code in next updates.
 Such a mechanism is adopted in the Android framework development where thousands of reusable APIs are made available to Android app developers.